© Gemma Hunt

 Masse 1

 At the top of the Masse 1 lift is a great picnic spot with views right down the valley past St Martin up to Val Thorens.
-You will see the picnic tables as you pass over in the lift and again this spot can be accessed by skiers and non-skiers with a pietons pass.
+You will see the picnic tables as you pass over in the lift and this spot can be accessed by skiers and non-skiers with a pietons pass.
 Being at a lower altitude than the second section of Masse 2 you also catch more sun with warmer temperatures than right at the top.

 St Martin 2

-Further down the valley in St Martin de Belleville head up on the new fast St Martin 2 lift to the have a picnic overlooking the Meribel valley.
+Further down the valley in St Martin de Belleville head up on the St Martin 2 lift to the have your picnic overlooking the Meribel valley.
 This is a popular spot so make sure you get there early to bag your table.
 On a sunny day it’s a good place to top up your tan and again can be accessed by both skiers and non-skiers with a walkers pass (two lifts needed).

 Granges